 The Palm Beach Story

-is a 1942 screwball comedy from writer/director Preston Sturges
+from writer/director Preston Sturges

 .
 The story concerns a New York couple who are struggling to make ends meet.
 Gerry, the wife (Claudette Colbert) comes up with a Zany Scheme